Xenonas/Part-of-Speech-Tagging-Multiple-Models/README.md

 In order to run the code you need <b>Python version 8.8.9</b> or newer and installing the requirements listed on <b>requirements.txt</b>.

+You'll also need to install the greek package from space in order to use the greek word vectoriser.
+In order to do that on the terminal write:
+> python -m spacy download el_core_news_sm

 The models used are:
   - RNN
   - LSTM